alyboba/cfms-website.github.io/src/site/_news/the-cfms-national-medical-student-day-of-action-on-inidigenous-mental-wellness.md

 ---
 title: >-
-  Announcing the 2018 CFMS Day of Action on Indigenous Mental Wellness: February 12th on Parliament Hill
+  2018 CFMS Day of Action on Indigenous Mental Wellness: February 12th on Parliament Hill
 date: 2018-02-03 00:00:00
 description: >-
   Medical students from across Canada will be meeting with Parliamentarians in